- About LogicMonitor

 Apply this Resource Dashboard to

 Use the options and text box in this area of the configurations to determine for which resources the dashboard will display.
-Only resources that match the parameters configured here will include this dashboard from the dropdown list.
-For more information on LogicMonitor’s use of AppliesTo logic, see LogicModule AppliesTo Functions.
+Only resources that match the query parameters configured here will include this dashboard from the dropdown list.
+For more information on LogicMonitor’s use of AppliesTo scripting, which is how the query results are displayed, see AppliesTo Scripting Overview.

 Add Resource Dashboard Graphs